Sachin-4-5/Workshop_Management_System/README.md

 ✅ Admins can create, update, and delete workshop details such as title, date, duration, and topics. <br/>
 ✅ Admins can upload training materials in `.zip` format.
 Students can download materials after approval.<br/>
 ✅ Admins and students can change their passwords; Admins can reset student passwords.<br/>
-✅ Students can register for workshops.
+✅ Students can register for workshops and download materials.
 Admins can view and approve/reject registrations.<br/>
-✅ Student can view, edit and delete their own details and can change their password, download material and view the status of request.<br/>
+✅ Student can view, edit and delete their own details and can change their password and view the status of request.<br/>
 ✅ Complete Create, Read, Update, and Delete functionality implemented using ADO.NET and Web Forms.<br/>
 ✅ Application follows a multi-tier structure for separation of concerns: Presentation layer, Business logic layer, Business object layer and Data access layer.